dharmjit/dharmjit/README.md

 ### 🤵 About Me:

 - 🔭 Working as Software/Technical Architect.
-- 🌱 Lucky to work on all aspects of softwares raning from development to deployment.
+- 🌱 Lucky to work on all aspects of softwares ranging from development to deployment.
 - 👯 An Open Source enthusiast.